danherr/ActiveRecord-Lite/README.md

 # Outline

 The project itself is contained in the lib folder.
 In spec there are a number of automated tests of the basic functionality of the library.
 These make use of the testing database.
-This is a simple database defined and populated in 'test.sql' that contains some basic information for a few animals and humans from the 'Game of Thrones' universe.
+This is a simple database defined and populated in `test.sql` that contains some basic information for a few animals and humans from the 'Game of Thrones' universe.

-The file 'pry_testing_setup.rb' contains basic model defenitions for the tables in this database.
+The file `pry_testing_setup.rb` contains basic model defenitions for the tables in this database.
 In order to play with the models themselves, download the repo and load this file in a REPL.
 There will be a total of six models: 'Pet', 'Human', 'Species', 'Kingdom' and 'Continent'.
-These have been connected via appropriate 'belongs_to' and 'has_many' connections.
-They have also been connected across multiple steps through 'has_one' connections - the only multi-step association that I've written so far.
+These have been connected via appropriate `belongs_to` and `has_many` connections.
+They have also been connected across multiple steps through `has_one` connections - the only multi-step association that I've written so far.

 #SQLObject

 This is the base class for Models.
 A model will be connected to a database table whose name is a pluralized version of the model name.
-This can be overridden by setting the model's '.table_name' property manually.
+This can be overridden by setting the model's `.table_name` property manually.

 ## Class Methods

 A Model that inherits from SQLObject will have the following class methods:

-* all - Fetches the relevant table from the database, constructs a new object for each row, and returns them packaged in an array.
+* `all` - Fetches the relevant table from the database, constructs a new object for each row, and returns them packaged in an array.
-* columns - Returns an array of symbols representing the column names in the relevant table.
+* `columns` - Returns an array of symbols representing the column names in the relevant table.
-* find - Takes an id and returns a model for the record with that id.
+* `find` - Takes an id and returns a model for the record with that id.
-* new - Takes in a hash of attributes and creates a new model instance with these attributes.
+* `new` - Takes in a hash of attributes and creates a new model instance with these attributes.
-* where - Takes in a hash linking attributes to values, and returns an array of models corresponding to all records whose attributes match the linked values.
+* `where` - Takes in a hash linking attributes to values, and returns an array of models corresponding to all records whose attributes match the linked values.

 ## Instance Methods